Skip to contents

 round(mean(diff_scores, na.rm = TRUE), 2)))

-The GP model consistently gives better forecasts, and the difference between scores grows quickly as the forecast horizon increases.
+The correlated AR(1) model consistently gives better forecasts, and the difference between scores tends to grow as the forecast horizon increases.
 This is not unexpected given the way that splines linearly extrapolate outside the range of training data

 Further reading